hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Index Manual](https://docs.mongodb.com/manual/reference/method/db.collection.getIndexes/#db.collection.getIndexes)

-From the *Index* tab, you can view the indexes that have been created for a Collection.
+Using the *Index* option, you can view the indexes that have been created for a Collection.

 ![](img/12.png)